moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 This `short YouTube video <https://youtu.be/sxUQh91oQxM>`_ shows the described arms and hands motions using MoveIt move group interface.
 You may think the arms should move in straight lines between current and target poses.
 This is can be accomplished using the MoveIt Cartesian Planners, which is also explained in the Move Group Interface `tutorials <https://ros-planning.github.io/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.html>`_, and you are strongly encouraged to implement it.

-..
-    Tutorial for multiple robot arms
-    While there are some ROS Answers posts and examples floating around, there is no definitive resource on how to set up multiple manipulators with MoveIt (and especially MoveIt2).
-The goal of this project is to write a tutorial that should become the reference.
-    Expected outcome: A ROS beginner can read the tutorial and set up a ros2_control / MoveIt pipeline without additional help.
-    Project size: medium (175 hours)
-    Difficulty: easy
-    Preferred skills: Technical Writing, ROS, MoveIt, Python, and YAML
-    Mentor: Andy Zelenak